lfresard/github_tutorial/README.md

 ```

 The `*` is a pointer to the branch you're at at a given time.

+### 5.2 Git merge

+Merging is Git's way of putting a forked history back together again.
+The `git merge` command lets you take the independent lines of development created by git branch and integrate them into a single branch.

+The changes are affecting the *current branch*.

+If Git encounters a piece of data that is changed in both histories it will be unable to automatically combine them.
+This scenario is a version control conflict and Git will need user intervention to continue.

 ### 5.2 Push branch to Github